czczup/InternVL-doc/docs/en/internvl1.0/segmentation.md

 ## Training

-> Note: This open-source code does not include DeepSpeed in MMSegmentation.
-It currently supports training for linear probing and head tuning only, and does not support full-parameter training.
+> Please note, this open-source code does not include DeepSpeed in MMSegmentation, so it currently only supports training for linear probing and head tuning, and does not support full-parameter training.

 To train a linear classifier for `InternViT-6B` with 8 GPU on 1 node (total batch size 16), run: